menashe12346/PUBG-UX-Research/README.md

 - Open a **mobile hotspot from your computer**
 - Connect your phone to this hotspot
 - Make sure PUBG traffic flows through the computer

-This ensures the computer can capture the phone’s network packets.

 ---